Osman Abdulaziz: Life

-Osman Abdulaziz was born in 1922 in the village of Prisi Saroo close to Halabja to a religious family.
+Osman Abdulaziz was born in 1922 in the village of Prisi Saroo close to Halabja to a religious Sunni Kurd family.
 His father, Abdulaziz, was the Imam of the mosque of Prisi Saroo village.
 Osman studied the Qur'an, Persian, Arabic, and many other subjects such as grammar and literature.
 He then went from his village to Trifa village and studied all the basic sciences with Mullah Salih Abdulkarim, a well-known Kurdish Islamic scholar who was his cousin.
 Osman completed all his religious and linguistic studies when he was 18.
 In 1935, he succeeded his father in becoming the Imam of the local Mosque.
 Osman taught at and served Kurdish mosques for more than 50 years.
 He died on May 12, 1999, in Damascus, Syria, and his body was brought back to Halabja and buried with his wife Atiya and his son Zubair.